-We're often asked if our safety and rescue classes are 'certified by OSHA' or if you take a class will you be 'certified'?
+We're often asked certification questions such as, are our safety and rescue classes 'certified by OSHA' or if you take a class will you be 'certified'?

-I usually respond by saying that if you complete the class you'll receive a certificate and you'll be awarded continuing education units (CEUs).
+I usually respond to these certification questions by saying that if you complete the class you'll receive a certificate.
 But will that make you 'certified' in the normal sense of the word?
 Not really.

 When it comes to most types of safety or rescue training, the only entity that can certify someone as a competent person, a confined space entrant, a forklist operator, or a member of a rescue team is the employer.
 They are the ones who make sure you have been trained properly, have the right equipment and they are the ones who develop and enforce the company policies.

 In addition, much of our training is site-specific, which means that we train to an employers specific work environments and procedures.
 Another employer may have a completely different set of hazards and control procedures that they need their workers trained to.
 So receiving training in one work environment doesn't mean that you're competent in all work environments.